 I received an MSc in Applied Physics from the National Technical University of Ukraine, and a PhD in Behavioural Neuroscience from the University of Sussex.
 My PhD research was exploring the algorithms of visually-guided navigation in ants, bees and bumblebees.
 While doing my PhD, I have spent some time as a visiting researcher at the University of Exeter recording bumblebee flights.
 I studied Drosophila hearing as a postdoc at UCL, and olfaction and development of genetic tools in the fly and mosquitoes at the Johns Hopkins University.
 Then I moved back across the pond and embarked on a short postdoc appointment at the Imperial College, which allowed me to learn a bit about metabolism and gut signalling in flies and mosquitoes.
-Currently as a Marie Curie fellow at the University of Manchester, where I worked on olfaction in mosquito larvae and developed a split-QF genetic tool in Drosophila.
+I was a Marie Curie fellow at the University of Manchester, where I worked on olfaction in mosquito larvae and developed a split-QF genetic tool in Drosophila.
 I am now an Assistant Professor in Biosciences at Durham University in the UK – please visit my lab website!